Shylie/lice/README.md

 </table>

 \
-² Map data is just an integer corresponding to an atlas ID (see ).
+² Map data is just an integer corresponding to an atlas ID (see footnote 1).